PratickBaraik/currency_converter_flutter/README.md

-Currency converter app which converts USD into INT made with flutter
+Currency converter app which converts USD into INR made with flutter